YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 If you want to use QGE, you need to create a path (the name of the dataset) under 'src/diffusion/tmp'.

+If you change the database, please delete the cache of the previous Random Walk.

 If you want to use LoFTR, you need to download the pretrained LoFTR weight from: https://github.com/zju3dv/LoFTR
 You can put the LoFTR weight under this path: src/utils/weights/